rclone/rclone/docs/content/azureblob.md

 explorer in the Azure portal.

-If you use a container level SAS URL, rclone operations are permitted only on a particular container, eg
+If you use a container level SAS URL, rclone operations are permitted only on a particular container, e.g.

     rclone ls azureblob:container